tubearchivist/tubearchivist/docs/Settings.md

 - Maybe start with a subset of your files to import to make sure everything goes well...
 - Follow the logs to monitor progress and errors: `docker-compose logs -f tubearchivist`.

+## Embed thumbnails into media file
+This will write or overwrite all thumbnails in the media file using the downloaded thumbnail.
+This is only necessary if you didn't download the files with the option *Embed Thumbnail* enabled or want to make sure all media files get the newest thumbnail.
+Follow the docker-compose logs to monitor progress.

 ## Backup Database
 This will backup your metadata into a zip file.
 The file will get stored at *cache/backup* and will contain the necessary files to restore the Elasticsearch index formatted **nd-json** files plus a complete export of the index in a set of conventional **json** files.